Diocese of Gap-Embrun

 The episcopal see is Gap Cathedral, in the city of Gap.
 It has a co-cathedral, the Co-cathédrale of Notre Dame in Embrun.
 The diocese also has a minor basilica, the Basilique Notre-Dame du Laus, in Saint-Étienne-le-Laus.
 The Diocese of Gap and Embrun is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Marseille.

-The current bishop is Jean-Michel di Falco.
+The current bishop is Xavier Malle.

 Statistics

 In 2014, the diocese served an estimated 121,700 Catholics (85.8% of an estimated 141,900 total) in 188 parishes and a mission.
 It had 55 priests (51 diocesan, 4 religious), 8 deacons, 71 lay religious (5 brothers, 66 sisters) and 3 seminarians.
 In 2017 there were 59 diocesan priests, 17 of whom were seventy-five years of age or older (and three over the age of ninety).
 Only one is under the age of thirty.